Skip to main content

 Switzerland's serious restaurant scene clusters heavily in Zurich and Geneva for volume, but some of the country's most credentialled tables operate at distance from urban centres, drawing guests who treat the meal as the destination rather than a convenience.
 Domaine de Châteauvieux sits in that category: the restaurant is a substantive reason to make the trip, not an amenity attached to accommodation.

-The combination of a fine-dining kitchen with vineyard views and hotel rooms puts the property in a peer set that includes very few Swiss comparators.
+The combination of a fine-dining kitchen with vineyard views and hotel rooms puts the property in a comparable set that includes very few Swiss comparators.
 It is closer in logic to estate-based restaurant-hotels found in Burgundy or the Loire than to the palace-hotel model that dominates Swiss luxury.
 Within Switzerland, the Boutique Hotel Restaurant Krone Regensberg near Zurich offers a comparable small-scale, restaurant-first proposition, though in an entirely different architectural and agricultural setting.
 Further afield in the Swiss luxury tier, Grand Resort Bad Ragaz or Badrutt's Palace Hotel in St. Moritz represent the multi-amenity grand resort format that Châteauvieux clearly does not seek to emulate.

 What the Vineyard Setting Demands From a Guest